Home Economics (TV series): Filming

 The series began filming on February 1, 2021, in Los Angeles, California.

 Broadcast

 The first season of Home Economics premiered on April 7, 2021 and concluded on May 19, 2021 on ABC.
-The second season premiered on September 22, 2021.
-The third season premiered on September 21, 2022.
+The second season premiered on September 22, 2021 and concluded on May 18, 2022.
+The third and final season premiered on September 21, 2022 and the series finale aired on January 18, 2023.

-In Canada, the first two seasons were aired on CTV began simulcasting the series alongside the US broadcast, it moved to Global starting with the 3rd season.
+In Canada, the first two seasons were aired on CTV when it began simulcasting the series alongside the US broadcast.
+The final season aired on Global.

 Reception

 Critical response

-On Rotten Tomatoes, the series holds an approval rating of 82% based on 11 critic reviews, with an average rating of 7/10.
+On Rotten Tomatoes, the series' first season holds an approval rating of 82% based on 11 critic reviews, with an average rating of 7/10.
 The website's critical consensus reads, "Not all of Home Economics' calculations add up, but believable chemistry between its well-cast siblings and a real sense of affection equals a lot of potential for positive growth."
-On Metacritic, it has a weighted average score of 64 out of 100 based on 6 critic reviews, indicating "generally favorable reviews".
+On Metacritic, the season has a weighted average score of 64 out of 100 based on 6 critic reviews, indicating "generally favorable reviews".